 It was a really breezy night.
 I could hear my teeth chattering as I was walking back home."It is cold outside, don't you think Betsy?"
 There was no response.
 Of course, there wasn't, I thought.
 It was just me talking to my camera.
 Again.

 Everyone always told me to make human friends.
+Even though I enjoyed living my life estranged from any friends, my parents urged me to make friends at school.
 I never listened though.
-The only one who ever listened to me was my best friend; my camera.
-I was happy with my life being in 6th grade and everything.
-But best of all I had my camera to live my life with.
+The only one who ever listened to me was my best friend, my camera.

 It was so dark outside.
 The only source of light was coming from the dim stars.
-And it wasn't any easier to see anything with my blond bangs covering my bright blue eyes.
+And it wasn't any easier to see anything with my brown bangs covering my hazel eyes.

-Despite the fact I couldn't see anything, I still had keen hearing.
+Despite the fact I couldn't see anything, I still had a keen hearing.

-As I was thinking about Betsy (my camera), I heard something strange.
+As I was thinking about Betsy, I heard something strange.
 Even though the sound was so subtle, it was still identifiable.

-The hairs on the back of my neck stood up.
+I could feel the hairs on the back of my neck standing up.